ufbx/ufbx.github.io/site/getting-started.md

 To get started with *ufbx* we need to first load a scene.
 After loading a scene you can get pretty far by just inspecting the returned `ufbx_scene` structure.

-Let's load a scene from a file and print the names of all the nodes (aka objects in the scene hierarchy).
+Let's load a scene from a file and print the names of all the nodes, which represent objects in the scene hierarchy.

 ```c
 // ufbx-doc-example: getting-started/load-scene

 #include <stdio.h>
 #include "ufbx.h"